Young couple admiring flowers in the city.

 • Availability.
 It's possible to find either borrowing option at traditional banks, credit unions, and online lenders.

 • Qualification.
 Credit scores and income are usually two of the most important requirements to get a personal loan or line of credit.
-Lenders usually require a hard credit pull to approve you.
+Lenders usually require a hard credit pull to make a decision.

 • Collateral.
-Personal loans and lines of credit can both be secured loans, meaning you borrow against something of value (like a savings account or a boat) to get approved.
+Personal loans and lines of credit can both be secured loans, meaning you borrow against something of value (like a savings account or a boat).

 • …or no collateral.
 Personal loans and lines of credit can also both be unsecured loans, meaning you qualify based on your creditworthiness and financial situation.